thingwave/go-sigml/README.md

 s stands for signal and is used for transmitting signals upstream.

 ### se
-se means Severity and is used to indicate hpw serours an exception/error/signal is.
+se means Severity and is used to indicate how serious an exception/error/signal is.

+None Severity : 0
+Normal        : 1
+Incident      : 50
+Error         : 100
+Critical      : 200
+Catastrophic  : 255

 ### d
 d stand for Description is is a human readable text indicating what has happened.